We're open for special events this winter, come check us out!

 Nature trails at the site become cross-country ski trails in the winter months and are some of the most highly used trails in Itasca County.

-The Center's 100-foot fire tower is Minnesota's only tower where visitors can climb up and talk to a live interpreter.
+Our 100-foot fire tower is Minnesota's only tower where visitors can climb up and talk to a live interpreter.
 Successful climbers receive a "Squirrel Card" signed by the "Tower Man," proving they made the climb.

-Itasca County is the birthplace of Judy Garland and home to more than 1,000 lakes, over 3,000 miles of snowmobile trails, more than 200 miles of cross-country ski trails, and is the gateway to the Chippewa National Forest.
+Itasca County is the birthplace of Judy Garland and home to more than 1,000 lakes, 3,000 miles of snowmobile trails, more than 200 miles of cross-country ski trails, and is the gateway to the Chippewa National Forest.

 Every tree commonly found in northern Minnesota is found on the site's trails, with interpretive signs and brochures helping to identify trees and discuss their benefits to the environment and industrial uses.